Did you know that muscle knots in back can cause pain in other parts of your body?

 Well, muscle knots can usually be felt under the skin.
 When you press them, the pain gets worse.
 Muscle knots are often swollen (at least a little) and feel hard when you touch them.

-Are There Alternative for the Medications and Injections?
+Are There Alternatives for the Medications and Injections?

 As always, the answer is yes.

 Your doctor may have “forgotten” to mention this, but you don’t have to swallow yet another muscle-relaxant or endure a trigger point injection to release those awfully painful muscle knots in your back.

 And you don’t have to hire a personal massage therapist either (unless you can afford it, in which case go ahead.
 I would…)

 These alternatives may require a bit more “work” than popping a pill or injecting questionable stuff into to your body, but they are safe, free of side-effects, natural, and can be even more effective.